Inspire others to raise awareness and take part in sharing information, resources and support for mental health conditions.

 Mental Health Facts

-- 1 in 5 adults in the United States lives with a mental health condition.
+- 1 in 5 (46.6 million) adults in the United States experience a mental health condition in a given year.

-- 1 in 25 (10 million) adults in the United States lives with a serious mental illness.
+- 1 in 25 (11.2 million) adults in the United States experience a serious mental illness in a given year.

-- 60 million people in the United States face the day-to-day reality of living with a mental illness.
+- Approximately 46.6 million adults in the United States face the reality of managing a mental illness every day.

 - Half of all lifetime mental health conditions begin by age 14 and 75% by age 24, but early intervention programs can help.